-- $25 off Standard Rate for any member who registers with a guest; (use code GUESTOFFER)
+- $25 additional discount for any member who registers with a non-member guest; (use code GUESTOFFER)

 - $25 referral discount when another member mentions you when registering (limit 4; use code REFERRAL)

-- Bona fide educational & networking events are tax deductible (consult your tax accountant for verification)
+And keep in mind, bona fide educational and networking events are tax deductible (consult your tax accountant for verification).

 All this for less than the cost of 2 nights at the Rancho Bernardo Inn, a T+L Magazine World’s Best Resort.

 Reserve your spot now before the weekend sells out!